Andreas Isaksson: International career

 While at Djurgården, Isaksson established himself as the second-choice goalkeeper after Magnus Hedman for the Sweden national team, making his international debut against Switzerland in March 2002.
 An injury to Hedman allowed Isaksson the opportunity to play for Sweden on a regular basis, playing in all but one of Sweden's qualifying matches for UEFA Euro 2004, and all of Sweden's matches during the tournament.

 Isaksson remained the first-choice goalkeeper for his national team since Euro 2004, making three appearances in the 2006 FIFA World Cup in Germany.
 An injury prevented him from playing in more games.
 By July 2006, he had amassed 42 caps for his country.

 Isaksson was selected for Sweden's Euro 2008 squad, and appeared in all three of Sweden's group games.
 He kept a clean sheet in Sweden's first match against Greece, which ended 2–0, but Sweden were unable to reach the quarter-finals.

 Isaksson was also the first-choice goalkeeper through Sweden's disappointing qualification campaign for the 2010 World Cup in South Africa as well as the qualifying rounds for Euro 2012 in Poland and Ukraine.
 On 29 May 2012, national team manager Erik Hamrén announced his final 23-man squad for the Euros, including the vastly experienced Isaksson.
 Isaksson again appeared in all three group games as Sweden failed to make it out of the group, although he did keep a clean sheet in their 2–0 victory over France in the final match.

 On 12 October 2012, in a World Cup qualifier in Tórshavn, Isaksson earned his 100th international cap while Sweden defeated the Faroe Islands 2–1.

 After Sweden's disappointing Euro 2016 performance, in which Sweden once again failed to progress from the group, Isaksson announced his intention to retire from international football.
 He amassed 133 caps for his country, effectively making him their third most capped player.

+Coaching career

+In 2019, Isaksson became goalkeeping coach for Fagersta Södra.
+He had the role until end of 2020.
+In April 2022, he was appointed goalkeeping coach of Djurgårdens women's team.
+After the 2022 Damallsvenskan season, he left the club.